ice1000/anqur/.github/README.md

 [maven]: https://img.shields.io/maven-central/v/org.aya-prover.anqur/cli
 [Guest0x0]: https://github.com/ice1000/Guest0x0

-This is a project evolved from [Guest0x0] with cubical features removed.
-It serves as a demo for elaboration of inductive types and indexed types.
+This project is evolved from [Guest0x0] with cubical features removed.
+It serves as a demo for elaboration of inductive types, pattern matching, and indexed types.

 I will also be testing ideas on induction-recursion and induction-induction of simpler indexed types in this project.